What is indexed for search?

 Tettra's search feature can display results for keywords in page titles, headers, page content, tables, file attachment names, external doc names, questions and answers, and page requests.

-We are do not currently index comments on a page, content in attached files or embedded resources, templates, or categories/folders.
+We are do not currently index comments on a page, content in attached files or embedded resources, templates, or categories/subcategories.

 Order of relevance

 When you search in Tettra, you will notice the search window split up into pages and suggestions:

 We display search results giving priority based on the following order:

 Page title matches

 Header matches in descending order from H1 to H3